pippinbarr/cart253-2019/modules/tools-version-control/tools-version-control.md

 ???

-- You can use the fact that the file called `README.md` is automatically displayed in any folder to add READMEs to other folders if you want to
+- You can use the fact that any file called `README.md` is automatically displayed in any folder to add READMEs to other folders if you want to

 ---